proc7ts/a-iterable/README.md

 Passes each element of this iterable trough a chain of transformation passes.

-The passes are preformed by [call-thru] library.
+The passes are preformed by [@proc7ts/call-thru] library.

 The utility function counterpart operating over plain iterables is `thruIt()`.